 My digression in the portrait post mentioned Jacob Ziegler’s Terræ Sanctæ, the geography book with maps like this in the back.
-Terræ Sanctæ went onto the Index Librorum Prohibitorum, Rome’s list of forbidden books first published in 1559, even as I was poring over those maps.
+Terræ Sanctæ went onto the Index Librorum Prohibitorum, Rome’s list of forbidden books first published in 1559, even as I was a boy of nine poring over those maps.
 Ziegler was a convert to the reformed faith, and the Pope decreed that books by such contaminated authors, even those having nothing to do with religion, were also contaminated.
-This did not go down well even in Catholic intellectual circles, but His Holiness had the last word.
-You can imagine what Sir Thomas, definitely not a Catholic, had to say about the Index, when even his jokes tended toward the acerbic.
-He was not one to suffer fools gladly or otherwise.
-Like my father (his friend and contemporary), he was not dogmatic.
+This did not go down well with Catholic intellectuals, but Paul IV had the last word.
+You can imagine what Sir Thomas, definitely not a Catholic, had to say about the Index, when even his good humour was acerbic.
+He was not one to suffer fools, gladly or otherwise.
+Like my father, his friend and contemporary, Sir Thomas was not dogmatic.
 He was the epitome of a Renaissance humanist, a man for whom an understanding of reality in the present world meant as much as any promise of paradise in the next.

 I had plenty of options for the post banner, but I chose the marginal doodle of Clement VII and Francis I found in De rebus gestis Francorum, History of the French Kings.
 Not so much for the pontiff and le roi as for the event which brought them together: the 1533 wedding of the pope’s niece Catherine de’ Medici to Francis’s son Henri, Duke of Orléans, the future Henri II.
 If you’re a regular reader of this blog you might recall my post from early 2017, Smell the Gloves, Part 1.
 In February 1575 I attended the coronation and wedding of Henri III, son of Catherine and Henri II.
 The widowed Queen Mother wore a sublime perfume that she first brought with her from Florence at her own marriage, the wedding that Sir Thomas doodled in the margin of his book.
 Read the post for more about Catherine’s perfume, which is still sublime.
 It’s amusing to think that I may have seen the wedding doodle during my boyhood, then met the bride a generation later at the wedding of her son.